kodecocodes/swift-algorithm-club/Rootish Array Stack/README.md

 Here you can see how insert/remove operations would behave (very similar to how a Swift array handles such operations).

 ## Gauss' Summation Trick
 One of the most well known legends about famous mathematician [Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss) goes back to when he was in primary school.
 One day Gauss' teacher asked his class to add up all the numbers from 1 to 100, hoping that the task would take long enough for the teacher to step out for a smoke break.
 The teacher was shocked when young Gauss had his hand up with the answer `5050`.
 So soon?
-The teacher suspected a cheat, but no. Gauss had found a formula to sidestep the problem of manual adding up all the number 1 by 1.
+The teacher suspected a cheat, but no. Gauss had found a formula to sidestep the problem of manually adding up all the numbers 1 by 1.
 His formula:
 ```
 sum from 1...n = n * (n + 1) / 2
 ```